MichelCodes123/BT-Bus-Efficiency-Project/README.md

 # Deployment
 Project is still in testing phase to improve accuracy of bus delay calculations...
 - The python logic is set to be deployed with Azure VM.
-- The database and sprint boot application are set to be deployed using AWS services.
+- The database and spring boot application are set to be deployed using AWS services.